Implementation of a Global Minimum Tax Rate

 Identify Covered Taxes

 The starting point for the computation of Covered Taxes is the current tax expense accrued for Financial Accounting Net Income or Loss.
 This is then adjusted for certain tax credits and timing differences, and to take prior year losses into account for GloBE purposes.
 There are safeguards designed to protect the integrity of the Jurisdictional Effective Tax Rate [ETR] calculation under the GloBE rules.
-These safeguards include limiting the recognition of the deferred tax assets and liabilities to the minimum rate and a recapture rule to ensure that amounts claimed as Covered Taxes are actually paid within a set period of time.
-Certain covered Taxes are allocated to other Constituent Entities [CE] when necessary, which include controlled foreign company (CFC) taxes, distribution taxes (withholding tax), and tax in respect of a Permanent Establishment, Tax Transparent Entity, or a Hybrid Entity.
+These safeguards include limiting the recognition of the deferred tax assets and liabilities to the 15% minimum tax rate and a recapture rule to ensure that amounts claimed as Covered Taxes are actually paid within a set period of time.
+Certain Covered Taxes are allocated to other CEs when necessary, including controlled foreign company (CFC) taxes, distribution taxes (withholding tax), and tax in respect of a Permanent Establishment, Tax Transparent Entity, or a Hybrid Entity.
 Special rules apply when there is an adjustment to a tax liability for a prior year.
 Ask your Integra adviser regarding this.
 For businesses that do not wish to apply deferred tax accounting rules in a jurisdiction, there is an election available to apply a simplified method by which GloBE losses are effectively carried forward.

 Step 4